Bronislav Kaminski: Lokot Republic leader

 In mid March 1942, Kaminski's representative at the German Second Panzer Army at Orel assured the commanders that Kaminski's unit was "ready to actively fight the guerrillas" as well as to carry on a propaganda campaign against "Jewish Bolshevism" and Soviet partisans.
-Soon after the commander of the 2nd Army Generaloberst Rudolf Schmidt, appointed Kaminski Major of the Army Rear Area 532, centered on Lokot.
+Soon after the commander of the 2nd Army Generaloberst Rudolf Schmidt, appointed Kaminski Major of the Army Rear Area 532, around Lokot.
 On 19 July 1942, after approval by the Commander of Army Group Centre, Field Marshal Günther von Kluge, Schmidt and the 532 Area commander, Kaminski received a degree of autonomy and nominal self-governing authority, under the supervision of Major von Veltheim and Colonel Rübsam.
 Kaminski was appointed the Chief Mayor of the republic of Lokot, and brigade commander of the local militia.
 He administered local government and established his own courts, jails and newspaper.
 Private enterprise was encouraged and collective farming abolished.

-From June 1942, Kaminski's militia took part in the major action codenamed "Operation Vogelsang", as a part of General Werner von Gilsa's Kampfgruppe (taskforce) Gilsa II.
+From June 1942, Kaminski's militia took part in an action, "Operation Vogelsang", as a part of General Werner von Gilsa's Kampfgruppe (taskforce) Gilsa II.
 In autumn 1942, Kaminski ordered a compulsory draft into the militia of able-bodied men in the area.
 Units were also reinforced with "volunteers" drafted from Soviet POWs at nearby Nazi concentration camps.
 Kaminski ordered the collection of abandoned (usually because of minor mechanical failures, or lack of fuel) Soviet tanks and armored cars.
 By November 1942, his unit was in possession of at least two BT-7 tanks and one 76 mm artillery piece.
 Owing to a lack of military uniform and boots, the Germans provided Kaminski's brigade with enough used uniforms to outfit four battalions.
-However, by late 1942, the militia of the Lokot Republic had expanded to the size of a 14-battalions brigade, around 8,000 men under arms.
-By January 1943 the brigade had 9,828 men, including an armored unit with one heavy KV-II, two medium T-34, three BT-7 and two BT-5 light tanks and three armoured cars (one BA-10, two BA-20).
+By late 1942, the militia of the Lokot Republic had expanded to the size of a 14-battalion brigade, of around 8,000 men under arms.
+By January 1943 the brigade had 9,828 men, including an armored unit with one KV-2 heavy tank, two T-34 medium tanks, three BT-7s, two BT-5 light tanks and three armoured cars (one BA-10, two BA-20).